Productivity¶

 Resamplable objects¶

-- Not only you can resample time series, but also complex vectorbtpro objects!
+- Not only you can resample time series, but also complex VBT objects!
 Under the hood, each object comprises of a bunch of array-like attributes, thus resampling here simply means aggregating all the accompanied information in one go.
 This is very convenient when you want to simulate on higher frequency for best accuracy, and then analyze on lower frequency for best speed.

 Tutorial